 This route starts out from the state boat launch site at the south end of Hoel Pond.
 Hoel Pond is located at the south end, but out of, the St. Regis Canoe Area.
 Hoel Pond does allow motor boats.

-Hoel Pond is a large pond with over 6-miles of shoreline to explore.
+Hoel Pond is a large pond with over 6 miles of shoreline to explore.
 The eastern shores are private.

-A culvert drains Hoel Pond and is not designed to travel through.
+Caution: a culvert drains Hoel Pond and is not designed to travel through.
 The culvert is wide enough for most kayaks, but it drains steeply downhill with a slight drop on the other end and would be a dangerous and non-successful venture.

 How to get there:

-State boat launch site, less than 100 feet
+Type of launch: State boat launch site, less than 100 feet

-This can be very big water and can produce some very big waves.
+Type of water: This can be very big water and can produce some very big waves.
 Motorboats are allowed by shore owners.
 No motorboat use by visitors.